-The cool thing about USB-C monitors is that you can use them as a USB docking station and also as a power adapter for your laptop.
-You can hook up two 4K monitors at 60Hhz.
-Wow, that’s a lot of pixels going through one tiny cable.
+The cool thing about Thunderbolt monitors is that you can use them as a docking station or as a power adapter for your laptop, as most such monitors offer Power Delivery and plenty of I/O ports, including additional Thunderbolt and USB ports.

 Fast Data Transfer

-The high bandwidth of the protocol makes it the best candidate for external data storage.
-There are already on the market external NVMe drives that can reach speeds up to 2,800MB/s and write speed of 2,300MB/s.
+The high bandwidth of the Thunderbolt protocol makes it the fastest interface for external data storage.
+While IT managers at a commercial setup may prefer a Thunderbolt RAID array, modest home users can consider external NVMe drives that reach speeds up to 2,800MB/s and a write rate of 2,300MB/s.